jamielarsen/snipcart-ecommerce-test/_products/product1.md

 ---
-identifier: jekyll-45-acp
+identifier: jekyll-870mcs
-name: 45 ACP Smith And Wesson
+name: 870mcs
 price: 15.95
-modelname: 45acp
+modelname: 870mcs
 ---
 Note, I did not actually make this.
 This was created by 3dhaupt @ free3d.com